-The Specialty Training Board of the Faculty of Clinical Radiology of the Royal College of Radiologists is responsible for review of the curriculum.
-Formal review will take place at least every two years.
-Interventional Radiology, including Vascular, Non-Vascular and Interventional Neuroradiology, as a technology supported specialty, is a rapidly changing and evolving specialty.
+The STB is responsible for review of the curriculum.
+Interventional Radiology, including Vascular, Non-Vascular and Interventional Neuroradiology, as a technology supported specialty, is a rapidly changing and evolving specialty and as a result the curriculum is kept under constant review.
 The curriculum needs to be able to respond appropriately to these changes to ensure that training and education reflect modern practice.
 The regular meetings of Special Interest Groups, the Professional Support and Standards Board the Specialty Training Board and the Curriculum Committee allow opportunities for the curriculum to be discussed and amendments to be proposed and considered in advance of formal review.

-Trainees and lay representatives have been involved in the preparation of this curriculum and will continue to be involved in reviews, through representation from the Faculty's Junior Radiologists' Forum and the RCR lay representatives.
 Trainers, tutors, Regional Advisers and Programme Directors will also continue to be involved in reviews through their membership of relevant working parties and committees.